Dennis TurriffPhD PEng

 Principal, Senior Engineer

 Dr. Dennis Turriff is a senior engineer, and leads MEA Forensic’s Failure Analysis group in Toronto.
-His background in both materials science and mechanical engineering help him isolate the root cause of failure in a wide variety of incidents involving vehicles, industrial equipment, consumer products, plumbing, and medical devices.
+His background in both materials science and mechanical engineering help him isolate the root cause of failure in a wide variety of incidents involving vehicles, industrial equipment, consumer products, plumbing, fire protection systems and medical devices.

 Dennis has a Bachelor’s degree and a Doctorate in Mechanical Engineering, with a specialization in Materials Science, from the University of Waterloo.
 His PhD work focused on novel soldering processes and brazing of steel and aluminum automotive alloys.
 He continues to use the same tools in his case work and to investigate failures of metallic and plastic components.